mobxjs/mobx-state-tree/docs/API/index.md

 Returns true if the given state tree node is not killed yet.
 This means that the node is still a part of a tree, and that `destroy` has not been called.
-If a node is not alive anymore, the only thing one can do with it is requesting it's last path and snapshot
+If a node is not alive anymore, the only thing one can do with it is requesting its last path and snapshot

 **Parameters:**